Vivonet/Presto/README.md

 - postToURL:
 - deleteFromURL:

-Each of these accepts an NSURL and returns a copy of the **PrestoMetadata** object that is created and attached to the host object, allowing you to chain additional configuration calls together.
+Each of these accepts an NSURL and returns a copy of the **PrestoMetadata** object that represents the source, allowing you to chain additional configuration calls together one after the other.

 For example, to modify the headers in the request sent to the server, you need only attach a transformer via the **withRequestTransformer:** method: